Understanding Spousal Support In California

 Serving San Jose and Silicon Valley Since 1960

 Since 1960, Hoover ♦ Krepelka, LLP, has provided residents of the San Francisco Bay Area, San Jose, Silicon Valley and Santa Cruz County with exceptional family law representation.
 Our business model puts our clients first.
-That means, when you arrange your complimentary legal strategy session with one of our attorneys, we will fully review your circumstances, discuss your goals and concerns, and provide you with straightforward, honest advice concerning your legal options based on our expansive experience.
+That means, when you arrange your legal strategy session with one of our attorneys, we will fully review your circumstances, discuss your goals and concerns, and provide you with straightforward, honest advice concerning your legal options based on our expansive experience.

 Family court judges may order two basic form of alimony:

 - Temporary spousal support to maintain the status quo while a case remains pending